 Except for Applications submitted by a CHDO, Applications located in an area eligible for a QCT or DDA designation are not eligible to receive DCA HOME funds.
-Applications located in a HOME Participating Jurisdiction are eligible to apply for DCA HOME funds, but DCA will limit awards in HOME Participating Jurisdictions to 30% of DCA HOME funds available in the 2018 competitive funding round.

 B. HOME Loan Limits

 The maximum HOME loan amount is \$2 million and the minimum HOME loan amount is \$1 million.